 Thinking about a special needs ministry start-up in your church?
-Here are tips to get started.
+Here are four things to keep in mind as you get started.

-Children’s pastors are often the first members of a church staff to encounter children with special needs and their families.
+Children’s pastors are often the first members of the church staff to encounter children with special needs and their families.
 It’s people like you, people who are serving children, who sense the need.

 Keep the planning, your children and their families, and your current and future volunteers surrounded in prayer.
 As you embark on sharing Jesus’ love with children with special needs, ask their Creator to bless your efforts.